Want to be a Leader?

 Thanks NB for the gift of this book! – LM

-Leaders dedicated to building a sustainable organization by incorporating long-term value to their strategic plans are wise to tap into the knowledge and experience of this group.
+Leaders dedicated to building a sustainable organization by incorporating long-term value in their strategic plans are wise to tap into the knowledge and experience of this group.

-As a trainer and coach to over 6,000 executives in the pharmaceutical industry, as well as many others in telecom and manufacturing, I have watched these talented folks move through transition and observed how their contribution to the organization’s success continues to be undervalued by both their managers and themselves.
-Middle-managers, through sheer number and connectivity, control an organization’s culture.
-The formal corporate mission sets a direction: it is the task of corporate leaders to align all levels, involve all employees, and inspire the trust necessary to work toward a shared vision.
+As a trainer and coach to over 6,000 executives in the pharmaceutical, telecom, and manufacturing industries, I have watched these talented folks move through transition and observed how their contribution to the organization’s success continues to be undervalued by both their managers and themselves.
+Middle-managers, through sheer number and connectivity, control an organization’s culture without awareness of their power.
+Acknowledging this complex dynamic, corporate leaders set a direction then seek to align all levels, involve all employees, and inspire the trust necessary to work toward a shared vision.

 How can we engage middle managers and enable them to gain the confidence to accept risk and share innovative ideas that could well inspire those levels above them?
 I’ll share ideas discovered by my twenty years work with this group that may help you harness the power of middle managers.